 Wedding invitation etiquette is tough to sort out.
-Between figuring out when to send your save-the-dates, what actually goes into an invitation suite, and how to word your invite, stationery protocol is probably the most baffling wedding rule of them all.
-To help nail down the perfect semantics, we consulted stationery specialists and Brides Live Wedding sponsors Invitations by Dawn's wedding etiquette expert Shanna Zuelch.
+Between figuring out when to send your save-the-dates, what actually goes into an invitation suite, and how to word your invite, the stationery protocol is probably the most baffling wedding rule of them all.
+To help nail down the perfect semantics, we consulted with wedding etiquette expert Shanna Zuelch.
 From who to list as a host to how to include the dress code, we've tackled every tough wording decision.

-If both sets of parents are paying for the wedding, stick to tradition: "In this situation you would rely on tradition, and traditionally the bride's parents are the hosts of the wedding and listed first on the invitation," says Zuelch.
+In the case of both the bride's and groom's parents paying for the wedding, stick to tradition: "In this situation, you would rely on tradition, and traditionally the bride's parents are the hosts of the wedding and listed first on the invitation," says Zuelch.

 Tyler Matthew Nelson

 invite you to share in the joy